How To Drive Better Marketing Results With LinkedIn Polls?

-Our beloved LinkedIn Polls feature has made a comeback after the professional networking platform took it away in 2014.
-However, while the previous feature was only available in Groups, the new Poll feature is accessible to all users with some added functionalities.
+LinkedIn Polls feature has made a comeback after the professional networking platform took it away in 2014.
+However, previously the LinkedIn pools were only available in Groups, the new LinkedIn Poll feature is accessible to all users with some added functionalities as well.

 Social media polls are not a new thing in the realm of content marketing.
 In fact, other platforms, such as Twitter and Instagram, are already known for their highly engaging native poll features.
 So, how will LinkedIn cave out a niche for its newly-launched feature, then?